ArnoVdH/photoblog/content/blog/2020/web_alternatives.md

 I opted to use [posteo](https://posteo.de/en), a German e-mail provider with quite a comprehensive privacy policy and transparent communication and a very fair pricing policy (1 euro per month).
 I think that paying for such a service is worth it; this way I don't get served advertisements and the provider will have less incentive to sell-out and compromise my data.
 Posteo uses green energy to run their services and offer multiple security measures such as encryption, 2FA (two-factor authentication) and anonymous payment options.

-The biggest hurdle in switching e-mail addresses is changing all your accounts to use your new address.
-This takes some time but I would encourage you to make use of this moment to start using a **[password manager](https://en.wikipedia.org/wiki/Password_manager)** for added security and easy account management.
-I myself use [Bitwarden](https://bitwarden.com/).

 ## Security
 **Status: done ✔**

-Pasword manager
+I really needed to start using unique and more difficult passwords for all my accounts, so that one leak wouldn't compromise everything.
+For years I had the bad habit of using only a limited set of (far too easy) passwords.
+Switching to another e-mail provider proved to be the ideal reason to start using a **[password manager](https://en.wikipedia.org/wiki/Password_manager)** for added security and easy account management.
+I myself use [Bitwarden](https://bitwarden.com/).
+It's open-source and has encrypted cloud storage of your password vault so I can access it on multiple devices easily.

 Two factor Authentication